-Below is an overview of some of the more common Kagan Strategies and how you can use them by clicking on the button below.used in our lessons.
-You can read our complete article on
+Below is an overview of some of the more commonused in our lessons.
+You can read our complete article on Kagan Strategies and how you can use them by clicking on the button below.

 Fan-n-Pick is a Kagan Cooperative Learning strategy that helps engage all students in the learning process.
 Fan-n-Pick fosters positive interdependence, individual accountability, equal participation, and simultaneously interaction.
 While frequently used as a review strategy, Fan-n-Pick can also be used to introduce a concept and encourage analysis, synthesis and evaluation.

 Fan-n-Pick uses a set of cards for each group of four students.
 These cards can be purchased questions from Kagan, teacher constructed cards, or student-developed questions on index cards.
 An example of a question might be: How might the city we’ve been studying be different if it was located on the ocean?
 Or, which character in the story do you most identify with and why?
 Each student has a role and the roles rotate after each hand of the card game.

 - Student 1: Fans the Cards and turns to the person next to him and says, Pick a Card, Pick Any Card,